 Adam Waskowski represents clients in trials and arbitration proceedings involving commercial disputes.

-Adam also represents other lawyers accused of malpractice or other wrongdoing.
-He recently served as the Chair of the Chicago Bar Association’s Committee on Attorney Malpractice.
+Adam also represents lawyers or other professionals accused of malpractice or other wrongdoing.
+In 2017, he served as the Chair of the Chicago Bar Association’s Committee on Attorney Malpractice.

 Before founding this firm, Adam was a partner at Novack and Macey LLP, where he was a member of its attorney malpractice and real estate litigation groups and practiced general commercial litigation.
 He began his legal career at Lord Bissell & Brook LLP (now Locke Lord LLP).